ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 It is important to account for the glitch-free effect when using Signals.
 The `rxMethod` relies on `effect`, which may need to be triggered manually through `TestBed.flushEffects()`.

-If the mocked `MovieService` operates synchronously, the following test will fail unless `TestBed.flushEffects()` is called.
+If the mocked `MovieService` operates synchronously, the following test fails unless `TestBed.flushEffects()` is called.

 <code-example header="movies.store.spec.ts">